Wednesday, April 27, 2011

 Strata with Asparagus, Sausage and Fontina Cheese

-10 to 12 slices French bread, cut into 1 inch cubes
+10 to 12 French bread, cut into 1 inch cubes

 1 tablespoon extra-virgin olive oil